benpm/cuda-raytracer/README.md

 # CUDA Raytracer
 A simple raytracer using CUDA and OpenGL.
 Raytracing is performed by a CUDA kernel, and drawing is done with OpenGL.
+Adapted from ["Accelerated Ray Tracing in One Weekend in CUDA"](https://devblogs.nvidia.com/accelerated-ray-tracing-cuda/).

 ![Screenshot](screenshot.png)

 ## Features
 - Diffuse lighting
-- Matte material
+- Matte material, metallic (reflective) material
 - Planes and spheres

 ## Dependencies